surrealroad/Shotgun-Scripts/Readme.md

 ## Usage
 1. Clone or download the repo
 1. Open in Xcode
-1. Correct the path to the `shotgun_api3` so that it points to a local copy of
 1. Build for release

 ### Adding custom scripts